 - Underestimate body language

-The important thing to remember here is the dancer’s headshot must look like them; the directors need to be able to connect the dancer in the room with the headshot in their hand.
+The important thing to remember here is the dancer’s headshot must look like them.
+The directors need to be able to connect the dancer in the room to the headshot in their hand.

 For more information on how to shoot dancer headshots, check out our workshops at http://promo.rachelneville.com/workshops